 The Mary River Project (hereafter, "the Project") is an operating open pit iron ore mine owned by Baffinland Iron Mines Corporation (Baffinland) located in the Qikiqtani Region of North Baffin Island, Nunavut (Figure 1-1).
 The operating mine site is connected to Milne Port, located at the head of Milne Inlet, via the 100 km long Milne Inlet Tote Road.
-An approved but yet-undeveloped component of the Project includes a South Railway connecting the Mine Site to an undeveloped port at Steensby Inlet (Steenbsy Port).
+An approved but yet-undeveloped component of the Project includes a South Railway connecting the Mine Site to an undeveloped port at Steensby Inlet (Steensby Port).

 To date, Baffinland has been operating in the Early Revenue Phase (ERP) of the Project and is authorized to transport 4.2 million tonnes per annum (Mtpa) of ore by truck to Milne Port for shipping through the Northern Shipping Route using chartered ore carrier vessels.
-A production increase to ship 6.0 Mtpa from Milne Port was approved for between 2018 and 2022 through various Project Certificate amendments (provide the PIP, PIPE nd PIP Renewal references) and shipping is expected to continue for the life of the Project (20+ years).
+A production increase to ship 6.0 Mtpa from Milne Port was approved for 2018-2025 through Project Certificate amendments (Baffinland 2018, 2020a, 2022, 2023a).
 During the first year of ERP operations in 2015, Baffinland shipped ~918,000 tonnes of iron ore from Milne Port involving 13 return ore carrier voyages.
 In 2016, the total volume of ore shipped out of Milne Port reached 2.6 million tonnes involving 37 return ore carrier voyages.
 In 2017, the total volume of ore shipped out of Milne Port reached 4.1 million tonnes involving 58 return ore carrier voyages.
-Following approval to increase production to 6.0 Mtpa, a total of 5.1 Mtpa of ore was shipped via 71 return voyages in 2018, 5.9 Mtpa of ore was shipped via 81 return voyages in 2019, 5.5 Mtpa was shipped via 72 return voyages in 2020, and 5.6 Mtpa via 73 (one vessel was released unloaded) return voyages in 2021.
-In 2022, a total of 4.7 Mtpa of iron ore was shipped via 62 return voyages with the first inbound transit of the season occurring on 30 July and the last outbound transit of the season occurring on 13 October 2022.
+Following approved production increase to 6.0 Mtpa, a total of 5.1 million tonnes of ore were shipped via 71 return voyages in 2018, 5.9 million tonnes of ore were shipped via 73 (one vessel was released unloaded) return voyages in 2021, and 4.7 million tonnes were shipped via 62 return voyages in 2022.
+In 2023, a total of 6.02 million tonnes of iron ore were shipped via 75 return voyages with the first inbound transit of the season occurring on 9 August and the last outbound transit of the season occurring on 31 October 2023.